 Early life

-As a child, Minaj and Jelani grew up with their grandmother in Saint James in a household with 11 cousins.[13]
-Carol was working numerous jobs in Saint James before getting hergreen card at the age of 24.
-She then moved tothe Bronx in New York to attendMonroe College, leaving both Minaj and Jelani in Trinidad with their grandmother.
-When Minaj was five, Carol brought Minaj and Jelani to live with her and their father inSouth Jamaica, Queens.[13]
-Minaj said she arrived in the United States as an illegal immigrant, and by the time she moved to the country, her mother and father had lawful permanent residency.[17]
-She stated in 2024 that she is not a US citizen.[18][19]
-Minaj recalled, "I don't think I had a lot of discipline in my household.
+As a child, Minaj lived with her grandmother in Saint James in a household with 11 cousins.[13]
+Her mother worked many jobs in Saint James before getting hergreen card at the age of 24.
+She then moved tothe Bronx in New York to attendMonroe College, leaving Minaj in Trinidad with her grandmother.
+When Minaj was five, Carol brought her to live with her and her father inSouth Jamaica, Queens.[13]
+Minaj said she arrived in the U.S as an illegal immigrant, after which she gained legal resident status.[17][18]
+She recalled, "I don't think I had a lot of discipline in my household.
 My mom motivated me, but it wasn't a strict household.
-I kind of wanted a strict household."[20]
+I kind of wanted a strict household."[19]

 From 2002 to 2004, Minaj rapped in a New York hip hop group called Hoodstars, which included rappers Lou$tar and 7even Up andhype manSafaree Samuels.[24][25]
 The son of Bowlegged Lou fromFull Force, Lou$tar recruited Minaj when he and his father heard her work.[25][24]
 Bowlegged Lou liked Minaj's rapping, and said that back then she was already doing "the crazy voices" in her vocal performances.[26]
 In 2004, the group recorded the entrance song forWWE DivaVictoria, "Don't Mess With", which was featured on the compilation albumThemeAddict: WWE The Music, Vol.6.[27]
 Full Force tried to get Hoodstars a record deal but were unsuccessful.
 They then worked with Minaj as a solo artist, meeting with some record companies, including Warner Brothers, who expressed interest in signing Minaj out of the group but required a ghostwriter for a deal.
 Minaj refused, adamant that she will always write her songs.
 Brian George from Full Force said that Minaj was impressive in her ambition, describing her as "broke and hungry" while determined to be in control of her craft.[26][28]